-Global Innovation Lead – Digital, Dell EMC Consulting
+Global Innovation Lead – Digital, Dell Technologies Consulting

 Bart has broad experience in IT ranging from networking engineering to help desk management to application development and testing.
 He has spent the last 22 years honing his application development and delivery skills in roles such as Information Architect, Release Manager, Test Manager, Agile Coach, Architect, and Project/Program Manager.
 Bart has held certifications from PMI, Agile Alliance, Pegasystems, and Six Sigma.